SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Supplementary Experiments

 \subsection{Extended Evaluation of $\Delta$-Augmented DPO Variants}

-We would like to emphasize that while SafeDPO without $\Delta$ already demonstrates comparable helpfulness and harmless ratio to SafeRLHF (as shown in Figure~\ref{fig:delta_results} for the case of $\Delta=0$), incorporating the $\Delta$ term, based on Proposition~\ref{prop:optimality_invariant}, further enhances safety by amplifying updates for (safe, unsafe) pairs.
-Therefore, although adding $\Delta$ contributes to enhance safety, it is not a standalone solution for safety alignment.
-To empirically validate this hypothesis, we conducted the following additional experiments: we added term (i.e., $-(h_l-h_w)\Delta$ as in~\Eqref{eq:modified_saferlhf_obj}) to other DPO variants.
-The results, shown in Table~\ref{tab:dpo_helpful_delta}, Table~\ref{tab:dpo_harmless_delta}, and Table~\ref{tab:dpo_safebetter_delta}, corresponding to DPO-HELPFUL, DPO-HARMLESS, and DPO-SAFEBETTER respectively, indicate that while introducing $\Delta$ leads to a modest improves in the safety, it is not sufficient to reach the level of safety achieved by SafeDPO.
-Since the goal of safety alignment is to maximize helpfulness among safe responses, SafeDPO remains the most effective approach overall.
+We would like to emphasize that even without the $\Delta$ term, SafeDPO already achieves comparable helpfulness and harmlessness ratios to SafeRLHF (see Figure~\ref{fig:delta_results} for $\Delta=0$).
+Incorporating the $\Delta$ term--motivated by Proposition~\ref{prop:optimality_invariance}--further improves safety by amplifying the update magnitude for (safe, unsafe) preference pairs.
+However, $\Delta$ itself is not a standalone solution for safety alignment.
+To empirically examine this point, we conducted additional experiments in which we added the term $-(h_l - h_w)\Delta$ (as defined in~\Eqref{eq:safedpo_margin}) to other DPO variants.

+The results, summarized in Table~\ref{tab:dpo_helpful_delta}, Table~\ref{tab:dpo_harmless_delta}, and Table~\ref{tab:dpo_safebetter_delta} for DPO-HELPFUL, DPO-HARMLESS, and DPO-SAFEBETTER respectively, show that introducing $\Delta$ yields modest safety improvements.
+Nevertheless, these gains are insufficient to match the safety performance of SafeDPO.
+Since the objective of safety alignment is to maximize helpfulness under safety constraints, SafeDPO remains the most effective overall approach.

 Note: \textbf{SafeDPO} Helpfulness: 4.86, harmless ratio (\%): 97.24, harmlessness: 5.92